-The Transaction Tracker will be updated on at least a quarterly basis.
+The Transaction Tracker will be updated on at least a semi-annual basis.

 While our team excludes some deals based upon our methodology, it is possible we simply could not find information on your transaction.
 Use this form to submit information on your community’s renewables transaction and improve our resource!

 If your question is not included in the above list, you may want to review the Technical Note for this resource or contact our team through this form or by emailing email@example.com.
 If you would like to learn more about a specific transaction, and your city is part of the Urban Sustainability Directors Network (USDN), you could begin by inquiring directly with network members or via USDN’s discussion forums.
 You could also reach out to us via the aforementioned “Contact” form and we will address your question to the best of our ability.